vlasovmihail003/SCV_Git_0704/instruction.md

 Or, if you authorised on **GitHub**, you can copy needed project to your repository on site with comand `fork`.

 ## Push&Pull
-Comand `git pull` makes copy of outsoursed repository to your local.
++ Comand `git pull` makes copy of outsoursed repository to your local.
 Mane point is merging your actual data with new information.

-`git push` makes your changes delivered to outsoursed repository.
++ `git push` makes your changes delivered to outsoursed repository.
 You must be authorised in site, where repository is.

++ Another way is `pull request`.
+When you on site **GitHub**, you can push this botton and remove your data to outsoursed repository